PlanetaryRobotics/ergodic-search/README.md

 ##### ```visualize```

 Displays the results from performing ergodic search.
 The results for the examples shown below are created using this method.
-The top left displays the original map, the bottom left displays the map reconstruction from the map statistics, the bottom right displays the map reconstruction from the trajectory statistics, and the top right displays the difference between the reconstructions (bottom left - bottom right).
-All maps also display the planned trajectory.
+The top left displays the original map, the bottom left displays the map reconstruction from the Fourier basis function terms for the map, the bottom right displays the map reconstruction from the Fourier basis function terms for the trajectory, and the top right displays the difference between the reconstructions (bottom left - bottom right).
+All maps also display the planned trajectory in red.
+If steps have been taken, the previous trajectory will be shown in black.
 This method takes no arguments and does not return any values.